dereuromark/cakephp-shim/README.md

 Shim plugin to "shim" functionality up and down for CakePHP major versions.
 It also provides some small app-specific fixes.

-## This branch is for shimming 2.x in 3.x
+## This branch is for shimming 2.x in 3.x (and preparing for 4.x)
 It provides compatibility wrapper access to 2.x functionality in 3.x.

 This is mainly useful when upgrading large applications to the next major framework version.
 Tons of code needs to be adjusted, using this Shim plugin quite a few lines less need to be touched.
-Especially the ORM layer, which would need heavy refactoring, requires a lot less changes to get things working againc.
+Especially the ORM layer, which would need heavy refactoring, requires a lot less changes to get things working again.

+It also contains useful 4.x preparation shims.

 **This branch requires CakePHP 3.7+**